twibiral/obsidian-execute-code/README.md

 ```

 - By default, Python runs in Notebook Mode.
 You can turn this off in the settings.
 - Plots with matplotlib/seaborn are embedded in the note by default.
 You can turn this off in the settings.
+Note that plots are only embedded when `plt.show()` is called.

 ```python
 import seaborn as sns